Sergei Korotkikh: Gleb Samoilov (2000)

-In 2000, leader of the Russian National Unity's Belarus branch Gleb Samoilov was found stabbed to death in his Minsk apartment.
-Sergei became a prime suspect in the murder investigation but the case would end up being dropped in the long run due to the fact he and his fellow RNU members refused to co-operate with law enforcement.
-The motive behind Gleb Samoilov's demise is thought to have stemmed from a dispute with the group's second-in-command, Valery Ignatovich - who Samoilov had attempted to expel from the organization after he had publicly spoke in a lengthy news interview.
+In 2000, Gleb Samoilov, the leader of the Russian National Unity's Belarusian branch, was found stabbed to death in his Minsk apartment.
+Sergei became a prime suspect in the murder investigation but the case would end up being dropped in the long run on account that he and his fellow RNU members refused to co-operate with law enforcement.
+The motive behind Gleb Samoilov's demise is thought to have stemmed from a dispute with the group's second-in-command, Valery Ignatovich - who Samoilov had reportedly attempted to expel from the organization after Ignatovich had publicly spoke in a lengthy news interview.

 Aleh Byabenin (2010)

-On 3 September 2010, Belarusian dissident journalist Aleh Byabenin was found hanged at his summer cottage located within the outskirts of Minsk.
+On 3 September 2010, Belarusian dissident journalist Aleh Byabenin was found fatally hung at his summer cottage located within the outskirts of Minsk.
 While the Belarusian authorities conclude that Byabenin committed suicide, his death occurred under very suspicious circumstances.

 Pavel Sheremet (2016)

-Sergei Korokikh was suspected to have possibly perpetrated the 2016 car bombing assassination of Belarusian dissident Pavel Sheremet.
-Korotkikh denied having anything to do with the death of Sheremet, insisting that the two were friends.
+Korokikh was suspected to have a connection to the killing of journalist Pavel Sheremet.
+Korotkikh denied having anything to do with the murder, insisting that the two were friends.

 Vitaly Shishov (2021)

 Belarusian exile Vitaly Shishov was found dead in Ukraine in August 2021.
 He was known for heading the Belarusian House in Ukraine (BDU), a non-profit NGO that provides assistance to Belarusian defectors residing in Ukraine.
 Shishov is thought to have been killed by a state-sponsored Belarusian (or even Russian) death squad - which is where Sergei Korotkikh's potential involvement comes into the picture.
 According to Radio Svoboda Belarus, the BDU is tied to Sergei Korotkikh.

 Three weeks before his death, Vitaly Shishov informed his close friend Yury Lebedev that he suspected Russo-Belarusian officials had successfully infiltrated the Belarusian House in Ukraine.
 Around the time of his death, it is also believed that Vitaly Shishov was under surveillance and received threats.

-The Special Rapid Response Unit of the Internal Troops of Belarus is a special police unit with a long history of carrying out questionable enforced disappearances of individuals deemed a threat to the regime of Alexander Lukashenko.
+The Special Rapid Response Unit of the Internal Troops of Belarus is special police unit with a long history of carrying out questionable enforced disappearances of individuals deemed a threat to the regime of Alexander Lukashenko.

 Yaroslav Babych (2021)

 Yaroslav Babych, the deputy head of legal counsel for the Azov Battalion was found hanged in his Kyiv apartment on the morning of August 3, 2021.
 Although his death is labelled as a suicide, it occurred under suspicious circumstances and with preceding events that involved Sergei Korotkikh.
-The wife of Yaroslav Babich believes that it was Korotkikh who killed her husband.
+The wife of Babych believed that it was Korotkikh who killed her husband.